SekharSunkara6/Smart-Todo-List-AI/README.md

 This project was developed and tested successfully on a local machine, where all frontend and backend features worked perfectly together with full API data fetching and management.

 The app was deployed to Render (backend) and Vercel (frontend) for live hosting.
-The deployment was successful, but due to some unknown issues, certain frontend pages (especially related to categories) did not fetch data correctly on Vercel.
+The deployment was successful, but due to some unknown issues, certain frontend pages did not fetch data correctly on Vercel.
 Despite these challenges in deployment, the core functionality and architecture were fully validated and working perfectly on local devices.

 The project demonstrates solid understanding of: